A Gross-Pitaevskii theory for an excitonic incompressible Bose solid

 Figure \ref{fig:Energies}(a) shows the dependence of the amplitude $\rho_{B}$ on $d$ for fixed $r_0=30$.
 The behavior of $\rho_{B}$ is similar to that obtained in the variational calculation of Ref.\ \cite{Conti2023}. $\rho_{B}/\rho=1$ corresponds to a homogeneous superfluid solution, while for a supersolid solution, $0<\rho_{B}/\rho<1$.
 The background component decreases with increasing $d$ but for a supersolid solution it does not vanish.

-Figure \ref{fig:Energies}(b) compares the supersolid energy eigenvalue $\mu_{SS}$ from Eq.\ \eqref{Eq:GP_SF} determined using $U_{XX}(\mathbf{r})$ from Eq.\ \eqref{Eq:U_SS} and the superfluid energy eigenvalue $\mu_{SF}$ determined without the subtracted self-interaction term in $U_{XX}(\mathbf{r})$.
+Figure \ref{fig:Energies}(b) compares the supersolid energy eigenvalue $\mu_{SS}$ from Eq.\ \eqref{Eq:GP_SS}, and hence with the broken translational symmetry of the fixed lattice, compared with the superfluid energy eigenvalue $\mu_{SF}$ determined without the subtracted self-interaction term in Eq.\ \eqref{Eq:GP_SS}, and thus without the broken translational symmetry.
 For $d<6$ the two energy eigenvalues are identical, indicating a stable superfluid, but for $d\gtrsim 6$ the energy eigenvalue $\mu_{SF}$ is higher than $\mu_{SS}$ indicating that the incompressible supersolid becomes the ground state for $d\gtrsim 6$.

 Repeating the above analysis for increasing density allows us to map out the $r_0$-$d$ phase diagram at zero temperature, shown in Figure \ref{fig:PhaseDiagram}.
 For a fixed low density ($r_0=30$) and small $d$, the exciton interaction $V_{\text{XX}}$ is weak, leading to a superfluid coherent phase with a constant order parameter $\Psi(\mathbf{r})$ (inset at $d=2.5$).
 When $d$ is increased, our Gross-Pitaevskii formalism predicts a transition from the superfluid to an incompressible supersolid (dashed red line).
 This lies very close to the corresponding transition line predicted from the variational calculation in Ref.\ \cite{Conti2023}.